How to take better pictures of your pet

-Patience.
 The first thing to remember is that pet photography requires patience.
-It doesn’t matter if you want a posed photo of your rabbit or a action shot of your dog, you’re probably going to get rather frustrated when your models are not behaving in the way you want them to.
-So arm yourself with patience, and never force your pet into doing something the don’t feel comfortable doing.
+It doesn’t matter if you want a posed photo of your rabbit or an action shot of your dog, you’re probably going to get rather frustrated when your models are not behaving in the way you want them to.
+So arm yourself with patience, and never force your pet into doing something they don’t like.

 This entry was posted in Pets